Playoff field set: Georgia vs. Ohio State; Michigan vs. TCU - WHIZ News

+The defending national champions, two Big Ten powers and an upstart that wasn’t even expected to contend in its conference this season.

-Georgia, Michigan, TCU and Ohio State were chosen Sunday to play in the College Football Playoff, giving the Big Ten multiple teams in the four-team field for the first time.
+Georgia, Michigan, TCU and Ohio State were selected Sunday to play in the College Football Playoff, giving the Big Ten multiple programs in the four-team field for the first time.

 The defending national champion and top-ranked Bulldogs and fourth-seeded Buckeyes will meet Dec.
 31 at the Peach Bowl in Atlanta.
 The second-seeded Wolverines and third-ranked Horned Frogs, the lone first-timer in the final four, will play at the Fiesta Bowl in Glendale, Arizona, the same day.